-The Federated Women’s Institutes of Ontario (FWIO) was organized in 1919 giving Members a stronger voice by working together as a united group.
-Through high-quality education and support programs and services, FWIO’s original focus expanded to include personal growth opportunities, government lobbying and health and community wellness initiatives.
-Today, FWIO has approximately 4,000 Members in over 300 Branches across the province.
+The Federated Women’s Institutes of Ontario (FWIO) was organized in 1919, giving Members a stronger voice by working together as a united group.
+Through education and support programs and services, FWIO’s original focus expanded to include personal growth opportunities, government lobbying and health and community wellness projects.

 - Access to displays, brochures, promotional items, program material, leadership workshops and other resources;

 - Liability insurance coverage at WI events for the attending general public;

 - Hospitality Homes List where Members can stay for $15 a night, including breakfast;